 Capital Improvement Program

-The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS' infrastructure needs.
-It identifies facility and equipment requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and heating and cooling requirements in the SAWS service area.
-It also prioritizes and schedules them for funding and implementation through a multi-year plan.
+The Capital Improvement Program (CIP) is a planning and budgeting tool that provides information about SAWS infrastructure needs.
+It identifies requirements for sustaining, restoring and modernizing the facilities and infrastructure that support water supply and delivery, wastewater collection and treatment, and chilled water requirements in the SAWS service area.
+It also prioritizes and schedules projects for funding and execution through a multi-year plan.

-The overall funding split for the 2013 water delivery and wastewater collection and treatment program is 90% repairs and replacements and 10% additional capacity to support new growth and development.
+The overall funding split for the 2019 water production and delivery and the wastewater collection and treatment program is 77% repairs and replacements and 23% additional capacity to support new growth and development.

 The majority of SAWS’ CIP projects provide for routine, ongoing expenditures for major repair or replacement of infrastructure.
 Projects that are typically “one time” in nature and involve the development of a new water supply, the construction of new water production or wastewater treatment facilities or the acquisition of new technology that enhances service delivery could be considered significant non-routine capital expenditures.

 The 2019 Water Supply program totals $68.8 million and includes $52.4 million for the final phase of the Central Water Integration Pipeline (CWIP) project.
 Once completed, this project will integrate and distribute the Vista Ridge water supply with the SAWS water transmission and distribution system beginning in 2020.

 The 2019 Water Delivery program totals $108.2 million for production facilities upgrades, replacements and expansion as well as water main replacement.
 The level of investment in Water Delivery infrastructure for 2019 is 20% higher than SAWS average annual investment in Water Delivery infrastructure over the last five years.